Myelinoid: History

-A protocol of similar duration to the 2019 protocols was established in 2021, however, the resulting organoids differ slightly in their biological context.
+A protocol of similar duration was established in 2021, however, the resulting organoids differ slightly in their biological context.
 This protocol leveraged the fact that spinal cord myelination is observed prior to cortical myelination.
-This protocol enerated organoids with robust myelination with a ventral caudal cell fate.
-These organoids, although not technically brain organoids, can also be used to study myelin disease pathology which was validated in the study through generating organoids recapitulating the disease pathology observed in Nfasc 155-/- patients.
+This protocol generated organoids with robust myelination with a ventral caudal cell fate.
+These organoids, although not technically brain organoids, can also be used to study myelin disease pathology, validated in the study through generating organoids recapitulating the disease pathology observed in Nfasc 155-/- patients.
 In this protocol, they referred to their myelinated organoids as "myelinoids" thus creating the category of organoids referred to as myelinoids.

-In 2021, a group of researchers aimed to address the fact that the lengthy differentiation protocols renders myelinoids less practical for high throughput experimentation such as high throughput drug screening.
+In 2021, a group of researchers aimed to address the fact that the lengthy differentiation protocols renders myelinoids less practical for high throughput experimentation such as drug screening.
 To do this, scientists developed a human induced pluripotent stem cell (hiPSC) line that relies on early expression of an oligodendroglial gene which enabled the accelerated generation of myelinated organoids in just 42 days.
 To date, this is the fastest protocol for generating mature oligodendrocytes in a brain organoid.